How can I get my rights restored if I’ve been convicted of a felony?

 How can I find my polling place?

-The easiest way to find your polling place is to call the Election Service Center at (727) 464-VOTE (8683).
-You may also use the Precinct Finder online, an interactive Web page that allows a voter to key in his/her address to find his/her polling place.
+The easiest way to find your polling place is to either call the Election Service Center at (727) 464-VOTE (8683) or use the Precinct Finder online, an interactive Web page that allows a voter to key in his/her address to find his/her polling place.
 Sample ballots mailed to households of registered voters for general elections also contain polling place information.
 Be sure to update your address with the Supervisor of Elections to avoid delays at the polls and ensure that you vote in the correct precinct.

 How does the Supervisor of Elections determine if a location is suitable for a polling place?